In 2016, I became absolutely OBSESSED with the idea of acrylic painting.

 I had this dream of myself in a big studio, hands covered in paint, jamming out to my favorite tunes and dragging color around a canvas.

 When I woke up, I pretty much high-tailed it to the nearest art store to bring my dream to life.

 The only problem?
-I was completely LOST on where to begin.
+I was completely LOST on where to begin with acrylic painting.